elimisteve/cryptag-scope/README.md

 (Here are slides from my DEFCON talk explaining how this works: https://talks.stevendphillips.com/cryptag-defcon23-cryptovillage/ .)

+After installing CrypTag Scope on your Ubuntu Phone...

+1. **Sign into Sandstorm Oasis** at https://oasis.sandstorm.io

+2. **Install the CrypTag Sandstorm web app** from https://apps.sandstorm.io/app/mkq3a9jyu6tqvzf7ayqwg620q95p438ajs02j0yx50w2aav4zra0?experimental=true or https://apps.sandstorm.io/app/mkq3a9jyu6tqvzf7ayqwg620q95p438ajs02j0yx50w2aav4zra0

-After installing CrypTag Scope on your Ubuntu Phone, install the CrypTag web app onto Sandstorm at https://apps.sandstorm.io/app/mkq3a9jyu6tqvzf7ayqwg620q95p438ajs02j0yx50w2aav4zra0?experimental=true or https://apps.sandstorm.io/app/mkq3a9jyu6tqvzf7ayqwg620q95p438ajs02j0yx50w2aav4zra0 , then **click on the key icon** at the top of your screen to create an API key to give to CrypTag Scope and whatever other apps that will access this data, such as `cpass-sandstorm` (see below).
+3. **Create a new CrypTag folder/instance/grain** on Sandstorm

+4. **Click on the key icon** at the top of your screen to create an API key to give to CrypTag Scope and whatever other apps that will access this data, such as `cpass-sandstorm` (see below).

-Then, on CrypTag Scope on your Ubuntu Phone, click Settings (the config wheel in the upper right), and paste (or type) in the API key you just got from Sandstorm.
+5. Now on CrypTag Scope on your Ubuntu Phone, **click Settings** (the config wheel icon in the upper right), and **input your Sandstorm API key**.

+Setup complete!
+See below for further usage instructions.

 ## Demo